w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Research Questions (RQ) Task Force is to identify:

-* accessibility barriers and knowledge gaps in emerging and future web technologies, and
-* research opportunities to inform those barriers and fill those gaps, where possible.
+The objectives of the Research Questions (RQ) Task Force are to identify accessibility barriers and knowledge gaps in emerging and future web technologies; and to research opportunities to inform those barriers and fill those gaps, where possible.

 {::nomarkdown}
 {% include box.html type="end" %}